haltcase/stunsail/docs/api.md

 toEmpty(type)
 ```

-- [ ] curried
+Return an empty value matching the kind supplied by `type`,

-Return an empty value matching the kind supplied by `type`.
+which is either a string representing its kind or any object.

 > **Arguments**